dhruvildave/uast.rs/README.md

 > [!IMPORTANT]
 > This is a minimalist Rust implementation.
 Please prefer using the full implementation at https://uast.dev for
 > web-version or https://github.com/aneri0x4f/uast-cli for CLI version.
+If all that you are working with is
+> devanāgarī and/or IAST, go ahead!

 A tool for transliterating and typing Saṃskṛta in the easiest computer, language, and human-friendly way